 iii.
 High bounce rate

 An email that can’t be successfully delivered and is sent back by the ISP is said to have bounced.
 This could indicate that the subscriber list is outdated, or purchased rather than built organically.
-This affects your reputation, and your email deliverability.
+This affects your reputation, and, as an extension, your email deliverability.

 iv.
 Constantly switching between different ESPs